 The Small Business Administration offers several different loan programs to assist small businesses.
 The SBA is not a direct lender.
 They are a government agency that insures a significant portion of the loan amount from a bank.
 This added protection for the lender entices them to make loans they would not ordinarily make without the reduced risk.
 The result of which is that more businesses receive funding than would have without government backing.

 But there are serious limitations and issues inherent in the SBA loan process.
 There’s a much higher level of scrutiny, and more rigorous requirements than traditional banks.
 Their approval process is typically much longer than banks.
 And there is only a limited amount of funds available for these programs.
 This leaves most businesses without the funding they need.

 Best Fast Business Loan Programs

-There are a variety of funding options available, but the most flexible and fast business loan programs are working capital loans and business lines of credit.
+There are a variety of funding options available, but the most flexible and fast small business loan programs are working capital loans and business lines of credit.

 Working Capital Loans

 A working capital loan is a fast and convenient solution for business owners that need cash on hand quickly.
 This top funding option gives you flexibility and control over your loan that big bank loan programs simply do not.

 Unlike banks, a good alternative lender should have a simple application, fast approval and funding (within 24-48 hours), a high approval rate and provide a one-on-one relationship with a funding expert to help you through the lending process.
 And no collateral will be necessary.